 When we multiply the energy hunger of our new technology by the huge fraction of the now billions of people able to afford that technology, then add the relatively recent harnessing of natural gas, oil and coal to produce that energy, we have a radically new situation never before seen on the planet.

 These new fuels are very carbon rich.
 Burning that carbon produces lots of energy, but at the same time it also produces what is becoming a very dangerous byproduct: carbon dioxide, otherwise known as CO2.
 That CO2 goes straight into the atmosphere.
 How much?
-In 2007 alone, with our modern energy needs, it is estimated that we humans released into the atmosphere 29,321,302,000 (that’s 29 billion!) metric tons (Wikipedia), or almost 60 trillion pounds of CO2.
+In 2007 alone, with our modern energy needs, it is estimated that we humans added to the atmosphere about 29,321,302,000 (that’s 29 billion!) metric tons (Wikipedia), or almost 60 trillion pounds of CO2.
 Let me emphasize: that’s for only one year!
+And a number so big (60,000,000,000,000) we can hardly wrap our heads around it!

 Let’s be clear.
 The issue is not that carbon dioxide is dangerous to our health the way other pollutants like smog or lead or mercury are.
 It’s not.
 CO2 has been in the atmosphere for billions of years and we inhale a little of it with every breath.
 The danger lies in how this newly added CO2 interacts with heat and light.